dave1010/it/README.md

 IT will look at all the functions and classes/methods in `src` that have the `\IT\Should` attributes, then call each one, checking the output is as expected.

+## Development

+For contributors working on this repository, the console command lives at `bin/it`.
+Run `composer install` after cloning to generate the local `vendor/autoload.php` so `bin/it` and the bundled `examples` work without additional setup.

 ## Architecture